BrennanGambling/brennangambling-portfolio/README.md

 By default WayBack will only display the last parking location on the map.
-Older parking locations can be access from the Places page avaliable through the action menu.
+Older parking locations can be accessed from the Places page avaliable through the action menu.

 ## [PotholeReporter][pothole_reporter_main]
 <div style="text-align: center">